folio-org/stripes/doc/dev-guide.md

 if (this.props.stripes.hasPerm('users.read')) ...
 ```

-When guarding small elements, such as an "New user" button that should appear only when when the `users.create` permission is present, the helper component [`<IfPermission>`](https://github.com/folio-org/stripes-components/blob/master/lib/IfPermission/readme.md) can be used:
+When guarding small elements, such as a "New user" button that should appear only when when the `users.create` permission is present, the helper component [`<IfPermission>`](https://github.com/folio-org/stripes-components/blob/master/lib/IfPermission/readme.md) can be used:

 ```
 <IfPermission {...this.props} perm="users.create">